brownboycodes/HADWIN/CONTRIBUTING.md

 <br>

-## Any contributions you make will be under the GNU GENERAL PUBLIC LICENSE
+## Any contributions you make will be under the GNU GENERAL PUBLIC LICENSE 3.0

-In short, when you submit code changes, your submissions are understood to be under the same [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [GNU GENERAL PUBLIC LICENSE 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 <br>